matepek/vscode-catch2-test-adapter/README.md

 - Runs executables parallel (_testMate.cpp.test.parallelExecutionLimit_).
 - Sorts tests and suites (_testExplorer.sort_).
 - Supports popular **debuggers** such as `vadimcn.vscode-lldb`, `webfreak.debug` and `ms-vscode.cpptools` out of the box.
 - Retire tests and "Autorun" them.
-(Coming soon..)

 ### Screenshots